 Adverse childhood experiences can have long-term impacts on health and wellbeing.
-We will embed a trauma-informed approach and work with partners to prevent these from happening.
+We will embed a trauma-informed approach and work with partners to reduce adversity and trauma, support recovery and increase resilience.

-- work together to reduce child deaths through improved use and application of data and evidence; - support children and young people with special education needs, their families and carers in addressing the unique health challenges and disparities they face, by enhancing access to services, resources and support systems that contribute to their physical, mental, emotional and social wellbeing; - support adolescents to establish patterns of behaviour that can protect their mental and physical health; - work with others to promote the safeguarding and protection of children and young people. - \cdot childhood vaccination uptake - number of children starting school at a healthy weight - smoking and alcohol use in children and young people - incidence of hospital attendance with self-harm/ deaths by suicide among children and young people.
+- work together to reduce stillbirth, neonatal and avoidable child deaths through improved use and application of data and evidence; - support children and young people with additional needs, their families and carers in addressing the unique health challenges and disparities they face; - support adolescents to establish patterns of behaviour that can protect their mental and physical health; - work with others to promote the safeguarding and protection of children and young people. - · breastfeeding welcome here scheme membership; - · percentage of young people who drink alcohol; - · percentage of young people who smoke cigarettes; - percentage of young people who currently use e-cigarettes; - number of people under 18 years attending emergency departments for self harm; - $\cdot\,$ percentage of women smoking during pregnancy.